-Music Director of Prague State Opera and newly appointed Principal Conductor and Artistic Advisor Designate at the Norrköping Symphony Orchestra, German conductor Karl-Heinz Steffens is recognised as a conductor of great distinction in both operatic and symphonic worlds.
-As well as his guest engagements with ensembles such as the Bavarian Radio Symphony, the Berlin Philharmonic, Netherlands Philharmonic and the Filharmonica Teatro Regio Torino, Steffens takes particular pleasure in undertaking substantial surveys of repertoire, for example a recent Brahms cycle with the Philharmonia in London.
-He is also regularly invited to opera houses including the Berlin Staatsoper Unter den Linden and the Teatro alla Scala.
+Music Director of Prague State Opera and newly appointed Principal Conductor and Artistic Advisor Designate at the Norrköping Symphony Orchestra, German conductor Karl-Heinz Steffens is recognised as a conductor of great distinction in both the operatic and symphonic worlds.
+As well as his guest engagements with ensembles such as the Bavarian Radio Symphony, the Berlin Philharmonic, the Israel Philharmonic and the Toronto Symphony, Steffens takes particular pleasure in undertaking substantial surveys of repertoire, for example a Brahms cycle with the Philharmonia in London.
+Elsewhere in the opera house, he is regularly invited to the Berlin Staatsoper Unter den Linden.

-Under his leadership as Music Director of the Deutsche Staatsphilharmonie Rheinland-Pfalz, the orchestra was honoured with many accolades; they received the ECHO award for Best Orchestra in 2015 for their recording of works by B.A.
-Zimmermann, and in 2016/17 they were nominated prizewinners of the Best Concert Programme of the Season by the Deutsche Musikverlegerverband, the German Music Publishers’ Association.
+During his time as Music Director of the Deutsche Staatsphilharmonie Rheinland-Pfalz, the orchestra was honoured with many accolades; they received the ECHO award for Best Orchestra in 2015 for their recording of works by B.A.
+Zimmermann and in 2016/17 were nominated prizewinners of the Best Concert Programme of the Season by the Deutsche Musikverlegerverband, the German Music Publishers’ Association.
 Most recently their recording of works by George Antheil, an addition to the Modern Times series, was designated Concert Recording of the Year by the new Opus Klassik awards.

-Equally at home in the opera house, Steffens gave the Norwegian premiere of Pelléas and Mélisande at the Norwegian National Opera where he has also conducted productions of Cosi fan Tutte, Fidelio and Calixto Bieito’s production of Tosca.
-Following his tenure as General Music Director at Halle Opera and Staatskapelle, he has appeared several times at the Teatro alla Scala leading performances of Cosi fan Tutte, Don Giovanni, and Götterdämmerung, and recently made his Zürich Opera debut with Cosi fan tutte.
-He is regularly invited to the Berlin Staatsoper Unter den Linden, where this season he conducts performances of Fidelio.
+Previously in the opera house, Steffens gave the Norwegian premiere of Pelléas and Mélisande at the Norwegian National Opera where he has also conducted Così fan tutte, Fidelio and Calixto Bieito’s production of Tosca.
+Following his tenure as General Music Director at Halle Opera and Staatskapelle, he has appeared several times at the Teatro alla Scala leading performances of Cosi fan Tutte, Don Giovanni, and Götterdämmerung, and is regularly invited to the Berlin Staatsoper Unter den Linden.

 Prior to his conducting career, Steffens was a highly respected solo clarinettist who also held several orchestral positions culminating in the successive posts of Principal Clarinet with the Bavarian Radio and the Berlin Philharmonic Orchestras.
 Steffens has recently been awarded the Bundesverdienstkreuz in Germany for his services to music.